astzweig/swift-project-info-plist/README.md

 2. `--output-directory`: The directory path, where the `Info.plist` shall be written to.
 If a `Info.plist` exists already there, it will be merged.

-Run the executable with `--help` to see all options.
+Run the command-line app with `--help` to see all options.

 ### Swift Run
-Alternativly, if you do not want to build and install the command on your system, you can use `swift run` inside your local copy of this repository:
+Alternativly, if you do not want to build and install the command-line app on your system, you can use `swift run` inside your local copy of this repository:

 ```zsh
 $> swift run -- create-project-plist --project-directory <path> --output-directory <path>
 ```

 ### Adding additional Key-Value pairs
-The command supports setting additional key/value pairs.
+The command-line app supports setting additional key/value pairs.
 Just supply them at the end of the command line using the format `key:value`:

 ```zsh
 $> create-project-plist [...]
 SomeKey:"Some longer value" NextKey:AnotherValue